initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```

-After making changes in Jenkisfile, commit the file from your `feature/workerpipe` and push the chanegs into the same branch.
+After making changes in Jenkisfile, commit the file from your `feature/workerpipe` and push the changes into the same branch.

 ```
  git status
  git add worker/Jenkisfile
  git commit -am "added Test and package job for worker pipeline" git push origin feature/workerpipe
 ```

-Once you push the changes to `feature/workerpipe` branch, webhook will automatically triggers the `feature/workerpipe` branch build in instavote multibranch pipeline.
+Once you push the changes to `feature/workerpipe` branch, webhook/scan  will automatically trigger the `feature/workerpipe` branch build in instavote multibranch pipeline.
-In stage view you will get each step logs indvidually.

 Now after running package, it will create jar/war file.
 You need to archive that artifact and for your feature use, you could download that file from jenkins.

 ```
 pipeline {
   agent any